COVID-19 (Novel Coronavirus)

 - Sore throat

 - Congestion or runny nose

 - Nausea or vomiting

 Symptoms typically appear between 2-14 days after exposure.
-Those with compromised immune systems or existing health conditions may experience more severe symptoms or complications, and they are urged to take extra precautions.
 Some people may be unknowingly infected with the virus and do not have symptoms; however, they can still pass the virus to others.

-Q: How can I protect myself and my family from this virus?
+Q: How can I reduce my risk of contracting the virus?

-People at higher risk for serious complications from the virus include:
+People at higher risk for serious complications from the COVID-19 virus include: